 Do you have the signs of an imminent heart attack at your finger tips?
 It could save a life, even yours.

-And know that if you've had once heart attack or stroke, there's another coming within a year unless you make radical life style changes, including consuming foods rich in vitamin E.
+And know that if you've had one heart attack or stroke, there's another coming within a year unless you make radical life style changes, including consuming foods rich in vitamin E. First and foremost though, have a test to see if you are insulin resistant.

 Tingling in arms and hands and legs